 Permit application activity by scheme

-The number of permit applications received varies across the state as shown in this chart of permit activity by scheme.
+This chart shows variation in permit activity by scheme.
 Click the image for an enlarged PDF of the chart.

 Permit decisions by scheme

-Wide variation also occurs in the permit decisions and processing across the state.
-This is reflected in the relative number of decisions made within each of the 82 planning scheme areas and the percentage decided within sixty days as displayed in the following chart.
+This chart shows the number of decisions made in each of the 82 planning scheme areas and the percentage decided within sixty days.
 Click the image for an enlarged PDF of the chart.

 Dwelling related activity across Victoria

-The following table identifies permit applications that relate to residential use :
+The following table shows permit applications that relate to residential use :

 |Total dwelling permits||Total dwelling permits||% total permits issued||Permit for one dwelling||Permit for 2-10 dwellings||Permit for more than 10 dwellings||Total number of new dwellings|